rollthecloudinc/spearhead-docs/README.md

 ## In Place Editor – [Quell](https://github.com/rollthecloudinc/quell)

 Publish and edit pages directly in the browser without additional page loads never leaving the site.
+Publising and editing is disabled for production deployments that opt into running the site without JavaScript.

 <img width="1440" alt="Screen Shot 2022-11-25 at 3 04 31 PM" src="https://user-images.githubusercontent.com/73197190/204050666-33fb1284-1f3c-4a8f-915b-4ec4748fe9c1.png">